dnbaker/stochasticSVM/README.md

 0. Add simple streaming classifier using already-built SVM.
 1. Add a "budget", as in a [Randomized Budget Perceptron](http://www.dicom.uninsubria.it/~cgentile/shiftmemML.pdf).
 2. Expand to multiclass.
-3. Expand the build system to build executables for all kernels.